ielab/cikm2021-website/cfp/faq.md

 ---

-Q: <a href="#faq-11" id="faq-11" class="anchor">Can the camera ready version surpass 9 pages?</a>
+Q: <a href="#faq-11" id="faq-11" class="anchor">Can the camera ready version of my paper go beyond the page limit?</a>

-A: No, the camera ready version needs to respect the CFP limits.
+A: No, the camera ready version needs to respect the limits per paper type specified in the CFP.

 ---

 Q: <a href="#faq-12" id="faq-12" class="anchor">Can the emails on paper be different from the ones in submission system?</a>

 A: Yes.

+---

+Q: <a href="#faq-12" id="faq-12" class="anchor">Can I still update the authors on my paper?</a>

+A: You may only make the following changes to the authors on your paper:

+ - Change author affiliations
+ - Change author emails
+ - Change author order

+You may not add or remove any authors or change the names of any authors.

+**You must make these changes on the forms you submit to the ACM.
+No further changes are possible once the camera ready version and associated forms are submitted to the ACM.**

 ---